Knoxx04/phase1-code-challenge-3/README.md

 - Using HTML,JS and CSS

 ## Installation and Running of program
-- For this program to run no installation is required
+- open terminal

+- clone into your repository by running the following command

+                git@github.com:Knoxx04/phase1-code-challenge-3.git

+- navigate into its directory

+- open in vs code or text editor of your choice

-- To access the program run the following url on browser (https://effortless-basbousa-a7ec6d.netlify.app/)
+- To access the program click on the following link (https://effortless-basbousa-a7ec6d.netlify.app/)

 ## Authors and contributors
 - The author of this project is Lennox

 - Contributed by Albert Byrone